JeffinWithYa/forensics-dashboard/README.md

 # Forensics Log Analyzer

 A Next.js application that allows users to upload hitlog.jsonl files and visualize the data in an interactive dashboard.
-The application supports both HTTP logs and security testing data.

 ## Features

 - File upload with drag-and-drop functionality
 - Interactive dashboard with multiple visualizations
-- Data analysis of HTTP logs and security testing data
+- Data analysis of Garak hitlog
-- Responsive design for all device sizes
 - Raw data table with filtering and pagination

 ## Technologies Used